microsoft/typescript-tslint-plugin/README.md

 Finally, run the `Select TypeScript version` command in VS Code to switch to use the workspace version of TypeScript for VS Code's JavaScript and TypeScript language support.
 You can find more information about managing typescript versions [in the VS Code documentation](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).

-The most important differences between the `vscode-tslint` extension and the `tslint-languageservice-plugin` are:
+The most important differences between the `vscode-tslint` extension and `typescript-tslint-plugin` are:

 * The plugin shares the program representation with TypeScript.
 This is more efficient than the `vscode-tslint` extension which needs to reanalyze the document.
 * Since `vscode-tslint` lints one file a time only, it cannot support tslint rules that require the type checker.
-The language service plugin doesn't have this limitation.
+The plugin doesn't have this limitation.
 * `vscode-tslint` provides additional [features](https://marketplace.visualstudio.com/items?itemName=eg2.tslint), please file issue requests for the features you are missing.